lukecjohnson/dot/README.md

 **`x-`** is a toolkit for building static websites with reusable components and simple Markdown rendering.
 Designed to be a natural extension of HTML, it can be used to quickly prototype a site and get it off the ground, or it can be progressively integrated into an existing project with zero configuration.
-Using the command line tool, everything is compiled to standard HTML, ready to be published.
+Using the command line tool, everything is compiled to well-formatted, standard HTML, ready to be published.

 ---